Vichy France: Purges

 Other historians have distinguished the purges against intellectuals (Brasillach, Céline, etc.), industrialists, fighters (LVF etc.) and civil servants (Papon etc.).

 Philippe Pétain was charged with treason in July 1945.
 He was convicted and sentenced to death by firing squad, but Charles de Gaulle commuted the sentence to life imprisonment.
 In the police, some collaborators soon resumed official responsibilities.
 This continuity of the administration was pointed out, in particular concerning the events of the Paris massacre of 1961, executed under the orders of Paris Police Chief Maurice Papon while Charles de Gaulle was head of state.
 Papon was tried and convicted for crimes against humanity in 1998.

 The French members of the Waffen-SS Charlemagne Division who survived the war were regarded as traitors.
 Some of the more prominent officers were executed, while the rank-and-file were given prison terms.
 Some of them were given the option of doing time in Indochina (1946–54) with the Foreign Legion instead of prison.

 Among artists, singer Tino Rossi was detained in Fresnes Prison; according to the newspaper Combat, prison guards asked him for autographs.
 Pierre Benoit and Arletty were also detained.

-Executions without trials and other forms of "popular justice" were harshly criticised immediately after the war, with circles close to Pétainists advancing the figures of 100,000 and denouncing the "Red Terror", "anarchy", or "blind vengeance".
-The writer and Jewish internee Robert Aron estimated the popular executions to a number of 40,000 in 1960.
+Executions without trials and other forms of "mob justice" were harshly criticized immediately after the war, with circles close to Pétainists advancing the figures of 100,000 and denouncing the "Red Terror", "anarchy", or "blind vengeance".
+The writer and Jewish internee Robert Aron estimated the mob executions to a number of 40,000 in 1960.
 This surprised de Gaulle, who estimated the number to be around 10,000, which is also the figure accepted today by mainstream historians.
 Approximately 9,000 of these 10,000 refer to summary executions in the whole of the country, which occurred during battle.

 Some imply that France did too little to deal with collaborators at this stage by selectively pointing out that in absolute value (numbers), there were fewer legal executions in France than in its smaller neighbour Belgium, and fewer internments than in Norway or the Netherlands, but the situation in Belgium was not comparable as it mixed collaboration with elements of a war of secession.
 The 1940 invasion prompted the Flemish population to generally side with the Germans in the hope of gaining national recognition, and relative to national population, a much higher proportion of Belgians than French thus ended up collaborating with the Germans or volunteering to fight alongside them.
 The Walloon population, in turn, led massive anti-Flemish retribution after the war, some of which, such as the execution of Irma Swertvaeger Laplasse, were controversial.

 The proportion of collaborators was also higher in Norway, and collaboration occurred on a larger scale in the Netherlands (as in Flanders), based partly on linguistic and cultural commonality with Germany.
 The internments in Norway and the Netherlands, meanwhile, were highly temporary and rather indiscriminate: there was a brief internment peak in these countries since internment was used partly for the purpose of separating collaborationists from others.
 Norway ended up executing only 37 collaborationists.